btrettel/flt/to-do.md

     - Calculated numbers in papers: Write procedure to output LaTeX code to a file (appending by default) with a particular number format.
 Could pass in a Fortran format string.
 - read and save CSV and Sqlite files:
     - regex validation field for CSV
-- fuzz.f90: property/fuzz tester
-    - Property and fuzz tests on procedures and input files (namelist files)
-    - Make depend on ga.f90
-    - Make clone of Hypothesis/etc.
-    - Fuzzers can *optimize*, but property testing can only look at binary outcomes?
 - convergence.f90: convergence testing framework
     - grid convergence
     - temporal convergence
     - MC convergence
 - Add validation subroutines (AIC, cross-validation, basic idea of checking whether model is within experimental uncertainty as often as it should be, etc.), calibration subroutines (genetic algorithm for modeling fitting, MCMC to handle uncertainties, etc.)
-- `test_compiler.f90`: Tests for different compilers.
-    - accuracy of important intrinsics
-    - `precision(1)` shows that the default integer has sufficient precision
 - Poisson solvers, using same or similar interface as FISHPACK
     - <https://people.sc.fsu.edu/~jburkardt/f77_src/fishpack/fishpack.html>
         - Old: <https://people.math.sc.edu/Burkardt/f77_src/fishpack/fishpack.html>